Stuffed masala bun recipe, masala stuffed buns, masala buns recipe

 2. Meantime, in a large mixing bowl, add all purpose flour, oil, salt, and water.
 Mix well and then add the yeast.

-5. Now add turmeric powder, chilli powder, garam masala, and salt.
+5. Now add turmeric powder, red chilli powder, garam masala powder, and salt.
 Saute well till the raw smell goes off.
 The veggies and masala powder should blend well.
 Switch off, and add the coriander leaves and lemon juice.
 Let the stuffing cool down completely.

 7. Now take the bun and make a dent in the center.
 Place the stuffing on the dent.